BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 VMware DRS (Distributed Resource Scheduler) is a utility that balances computing workloads with available resources in a virtualized environment.
 The utility is part of a virtualization suite called VMware Infrastructure 3.

-With VMware DRS, users define the rules for allocation of physical resources among virtual machines.
+With VMware DRS, users define the rules for the allocation of physical resources among virtual machines (VMs).
 The utility can be configured for manual or automatic control.
-Resource pools can be easily added, removed or reorganized.
+VMware resource pools can be easily added, removed or reorganized.
 If desired, resource pools can be isolated between different business units.
 If the workload on one or more virtual machines drastically changes, VMware DRS redistributes the virtual machines among the physical servers.
 If the overall workload decreases, some of the physical servers can be temporarily powered-down and the workload consolidated.

 - Dedicated infrastructures for individual business units

 - Optimization of the use of hardware resources as conditions change

 - Prioritization of resources according to application importance

 - Reduced power and cooling costs -- as much as 20% -- during low utilization periods

 VMware DRS runs within the VMware vCenter Server to automatically balance the memory load on all virtual machines within a cluster.
 DRS intelligently allocates resources and can be configured to automatically take care of workload migration (with VMotion) or assign migrations based on rules defined by an administrator.

 Using resource pools that combine multiple host resources into one, DRS enables optimal workload distribution on virtual machines based on business needs and changing priorities.
 DRS migrates VMs based on the availability and utilization of CPU and memory resources.